OzgenKoklu/LibraryApp_Unity/README.md

 ## Technical Details

--Uses state machine to contextually arrange list / popup windows -Uses scriptable objects for data persistance (in editor only) -Can use json to import-export data
+-Uses state machine to contextually arrange list / popup windows

+-Uses scriptable objects for data persistance (in editor only)

+-Can use json to import-export data

+Feedback Optimizations:

+-AssetDatabase usage revoked.
+Now altered the json import/export feature to handle saves on program start / closure to make the build possible.

 ----------